 Authentic Fare with Contemporary Flair

-A fresh seafood dish paired with white wine at a modern New Orleans restaurant
+A sophisticated shrimp dish at a modern New Orleans restaurant

 Food and Drink Festivals

 New Orleans knows how to throw a party, especially when there’s food involved.
-In May, the New Orleans Wine & Food Experience brings together the city’s top chefs, along with 1,000 wines, into one huge festival.
-July’s Tales of the Cocktail is a must-attend event for anyone who loves a good mixed drink.
+The New Orleans Wine & Food Experience brings together the city’s top chefs, along with 1,000 wines, into one huge festival.
+Tales of the Cocktail is a must-attend event for anyone who loves a good mixed drink.
 The event focuses on the latest drink trends and tastings, as well as seminars for industry professionals and cocktail enthusiasts alike.
-Celebrate Louisiana’s renown as a seafood haven at the annual Louisiana Seafood Festival in October.
-Sample locally caught seafood and see celebrity cooking demonstrations while listening to live music and sipping a daiquiri.
+Celebrate Louisiana’s renown as a culinary haven at the annual Beignet Fest.
+Sample sweet and savory takes on the deep-fried pastry while listening to live music and sipping a local brew.